Do unto others

 But, later that night, the Bible verse Jeremiah 29:11 came to her: “For I know the plans I have for you, declares the Lord.
 Plans to prosper you and not to harm you, plans to give you a hope and a future.”

 Tina wrote the scripture on the whiteboard that hung on her door.
 When her nurse, Cassie McAlister, R.N., came in, she noticed the words.
-Tina works as a physical therapist at a U-M Health-West facility, and McAlister knew her as the PT who could always meet a patient on their level.
+Tina works as a physical therapist at Mary Free Bed, a rehabilitation hospital that's part of U-M Health-West, and McAlister knew her as the PT who could always meet a patient on their level.
 McAlister walked over and erased every reference of “you” in the Bible verse, changing each one to “Tina.”

 “It’s personal,” McAlister told her.
 “He knows the plans he has for you, Tina, not just anybody.”